Undergraduate Programme

 Mathematics: Mathematical Modelling

-Specialization Elective – VI
+Specialization Elective – 6

 Project